Symptoms of Low Testosterone

 Possible Side Effects

-• Higher red blood cell count (hematocrit)
+• Higher red blood cell count (polycythemia/hematocrit)

 • Acne/oily skin or fluid retention